trevorhauter/GBT/README.md

 # GBT
 A neat repo for neat people :) (Gianni Bryan Trevor)

-Below is a buunch of instructions on everything you need for python development on Ubuntu using virtual box.
+Below is a bunch of instructions on everything you need for python development on Ubuntu using virtual box.
 I'm going to lay out the steps and helpful information, and I'll probably put a bunch of links for trouble shooting at the bottom, so if you have trouble on any of the steps look down there.

-# Installing setting up virtualbox and Linux
+# Installing and setting up virtualbox with Ubuntu (Linux)
-Go here for a good tutorial on how to set up virtualbox with the latest version of Ubuntu
+Go here for a good tutorial on how to set up virtualbox with the latest version of Ubuntu, our preferred flavor of linux
 - https://www.wikihow.com/Install-Ubuntu-on-VirtualBox

 Next, you need to install guest additions, it just helps you be able to fullscreen the virtual machine as well as helps with performace.
 I think this should tell you how to get it